KP1709/MorseCode/README.md

 Cross - not considering change
 1. Removing the sounding of system bell as it cannot be heard through external speakers. ❌
     This was going to be done however the audio file cannot be played for long enough for it to be heard.
 2. Adding the instructions and program together on one page than seperate. ✔️
+3. Taken user input and validated it to be in lowercase so it is read by dictionary. ✔️

 ## 🚀 To-do:
 🔨 Create a GUI to encase code
 🔨 Create feature converting morse code back into plain English
 🔨 Swap system bell to audio file so it can be played on different audio devices.
-🔨 Take user input and validate it to be in lowercase to be read by dictionary.